 - Thinning the plants when they are a week old gives rise to the best roots.
 If not thinned, you are expected to end up with shriveled, inedible, bad roots.

 General challenges when growing radish in a greenhouse

 Flea beetles are the common problems with radish since it flies and bounces around.
 Sprinkling insect repellents such as neem will not be a good help.
-What you can do is to cover them with a mosquito net or insect proof screen.
+What you can do is cover them with a mosquito net or insect-proof screen.

 Mulch your radishes with fertilizer enriched with wood ashes.
 It keeps those annoying root maggots at bay and at the same time helps your soil hold moisture that could indicate the distinction between perfect and poor radishes.
 Do not plant radishes in an area that contained cole veggies in the last three years.